Last updated 21 June 2020

 O’Reilly’s Rainforest Retreat is 90 minutes west of the Gold Coast and two hours southwest of Brisbane.

-Disclaimer: The writer was hosted on this trip.
+*Disclaimer: The writer was hosted on this trip by Life’s an Adventure.
 All opinions expressed are her own.